Summary: A Treatise of Human Nature (page 9)

 These moutains, and houses, and trees, [...] have always appear'd to me in the same order; and when I lose sight of them by shutting my eyes [...], I soon after find them return upon me without the least alteration 14.

-The question arises: how do these principles give rise to so extraordinary an opinion?
+The question then arises: how do these principles give rise to so extraordinary an opinion?

 15.

-In other words: how from the mere constancy and coherence of a few impressions in a perpetual flux do I deduce something as extraordinary as the existence of a continuous external world independent of the human mind?
+In other words: how, from the mere constancy and coherence of a few impressions amid a perpetual flux, do I arrive at something as extraordinary as the existence of a continuous external world independent of the human mind?

 Hume begins by pointing to an internal principle of the imagination: The imagination, when set into any train of thinking, is apt to continue, even when its object fails it, and like a galley put in motion by the oars, carries on its course without any new impulse